maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Commands were generally intended to work on the program as a whole, loading or saving the source code, running it, debugging it, etc. Examples include `LOAD` to read source code into memory, `RUN` to execute the program, `LIST` to print the current program to the console, and so forth.
 As BASIC moved from mainframes to minicomputers and micros, they often became single programs instead of two, and as this program understood both commands and statements, the line between these began to blur.
 Later dialects often allowed commands to be put into programs as well; for instance, Atari BASIC could `LIST` itself.

-RetroBASIC is intended to be used with known-good BASIC source code, which can be edited in any text editor.
-It is then loaded and run as part of starting up the program.
-Thus, there is no need for `LOAD`, `SAVE` or `LIST` as these are accomplished in the editor, and this also eliminates many of the editing statements like `RENUM` and similar.
-Nor is there a need for `RUN` or `CONT`, as the former occurs automatically and the latter is not needed as one cannot stop the program while it is running.
-It does, however, include a small number of statement keywords that are normally considered commands in most dialects and are found widely enough in source code to be useful:

 <!-- TOC --><a name="bye"></a>
 ### `BYE`